 How does a CASA volunteer differ from a Department of Child Services Family Case Manager (DCS FCM)?

 Case managers are employed by the state government.
 They sometimes work on a large number of cases at a time and are sometimes unable to conduct a comprehensive ongoing investigation of each case.
 The CASA volunteer has a smaller caseload (an average of 1-2 cases at a time and is able to devote their attention and focus to the child for whom they are advocating.
 The CASA volunteer does not replace the Department of Child Services Case Manager, but rather works alongside them to ensure that the case moves forward in a timely manner.
-The CASA is an independent appointee of the court that is knowledgeable about community resources and is charged with thoroughly examining their appointed child’s case, has knowledge of community resources, and can make a recommendation to the court independent of state agency restrictions may be prevail.
+The CASA is an independent appointee of the court that is knowledgeable about community resources and is charged with thoroughly examining their appointed child’s case, has knowledge of community resources, and can make a recommendation to the court.

 How does the role of a CASA volunteer differ from an attorney?

 The CASA volunteer does not provide legal representation; that is the role of the attorney.
 However, the CASA volunteer does provide crucial background information that assists the attorney in presenting their cases.
 It is important to remember that CASA volunteers do not represent a child’s wishes in court.
 Rather, they tell the court what the child’s wishes are, and then they exercise their own independent judgement to determine whether those wishes are actually in the best interest of the child.
 A CASA Volunteer represents the best interest of the children they are appointed to advocate for, which is not always the same as what the child wants.

 Is there a “typical” CASA volunteer?